Steve Stricker wins Bridgestone Seniors Players Championship - WTMJ

 Stricker finished at 7-under 273 on the South Course.
 The U.S. Ryder Cup captain opened with a 63, shot 68 in the second round and 70 in the third.

 Kelly bogeyed four of the last five holes in a 72.
-He was coming off a victory two weeks ago in the American Family Insurance Championship, the tour event that Stricker runs in their hometown of Madison, Wisconsin.
+He was coming off a victory two weeks ago in the American Family Insurance Championship, the tour event that Stricker runs in their hometown of Madison.

+“Just a good golf course,” Kelly said.
+“I mean, to shoot even par when you’ve got a lead like that, that’s tough.
+I would have had to shoot 4 under to catch him.”

 Stricker rebounded from a bogey on the par-4 fourth with birdies on the par-4 sixth, par-3 seventh and par-4 ninth to make the turn at 9 under.
 He dropped strokes on the back nine on the par-4 11th and 13th.